aptech/docs/docs/CR-declare.rst

     * - ``?=``
-      - Interactive programming where some global defaults were set when you started and you don't want them reset for each successive run even if the file containing the declare's gets recompiled.
+      - Interactive programming where some global defaults were set when you started and you don't want them reset for each successive run even if the file containing the `declare`'s gets recompiled.
 This can get you into trouble if you are not careful.

 The `declare` statement warning level is a compile option.
 Call :func:`config` in